LandRegistry/land-registry-elements/README.md

 ### Technical debt
 - The gov uk base template doesn't include the <main id="content" role="main"> element - would be nice to include this at our end so that we don't need to repeat it in every demo
+- Abstract out the renderPage.js code into a template file

 ### Documentation
 - Write usage guidelines